-REAL 1370 Real Estate Principles (3) (Last year's course profix/number RE 130)
+REAL 1370 Real Estate Principles (3)

 This course provides an overview of licensing for the real estate broker and salesman, ethics of practice, titles to and conveyancing of real estate, legal descriptions, law of agency, deeds, encumbrances and liens.
 Distinctions between personal and real property, contracts, appraisal, finance and regulations, closing procedures, and real estate mathematics are also included.
 Three classroom hours will be devoted to federal, state and local laws governing housing discrimination, housing credit discrimination, and community reinvestment.
 (3 Lec.)